Historic Zoning Commission

 Applicant Request

-Scope of work also includes the installation of new fiberglass windows on the basement level of the primary structure, to include one awning window, three rectangular three-light windows, and one 3/1 double-hung window.
-The application does not include information on where new windows will be installed.
+Scope of work also includes the installation of new fiberglass windows on the right side, basement-level of the primary structure, to include three, three-light, fixed fiberglass windows.

 Staff Comments